Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 A dear friend of ours introduced us to this tangy yogurt-based dish – Kaale Channe Ki Kadhi and I fell in love!
 Because this recipe makes use of minimal ingredients and goes well both with rotis (flatbreads) and rice.

-Usually, Indian meals that we cook at home consist of rice and/or rotis, a curry or a lentil dish and a sabzi (vegetable dish) to go on the side.
-But when I make this kadhi, I don’t see the need for a side dish as tone-pot pot dish is a wholesome dish in itself.
+Usually, Indian meals that we cook at home consist of rice and/or rotis, a curry or a lentil dish, and a sabzi (vegetable dish) to go on the side.
+But when I make this kadhi, I don’t see the need for a side dish as a one-pot pot dish is a wholesome dish in itself.

 It’s an easy recipe to make for those weekends or even weekdays when we have been out all day, and we want to get dinner quickly to the table.

 My kids love this dish (if I can say that :)).
 So my older one picks all the chickpeas leaving the gravy as-is, and the younger one is all over the gravy.
 So when I tell them to finish off their dinner, they look at each other so, wanting to trade their plates which only reminds me how my brother and I had completely different tastes as well.
 I am sure most siblings are like that.

 How about you and your siblings?
-I would love to hear you story as well.
+I would love to hear your story as well.
 Let me know via the comment box below.

-A quick note about the recipe – the one thing you have to make sure is to stir the yogurt and chickpea mixture constantly till it comes to a boil.
+A quick note about the recipe – the one thing you have to make sure of is to stir the yogurt and chickpea mixture constantly till it comes to a boil.
 This is important because you don’t want the yogurt to curdle.